Blog

 We bought 7 of the most popular bottled water brands at a grocery store in Los Angeles — Dasani, Liquid Death, Fiji, Evian, Crystal Geyser, San Pellegrino, and Path — and ran every one through our fluorescence microscopy lab.

 We weren't just counting particles this time.
-For the first time ever, we identified what type of plastic was in each one.
+For the first time ever, we identified what type of plastic the particles in each one were consistent with.

-The result: all 7 brands tested positive for microplastics.
+The result: all 7 brands tested positive for particles consistent with microplastics.
 Every single one.
-And the dominant plastic in all of them was PET — the exact same plastic the bottles are made from.
+And the dominant fluorescence signature in all of them matched PET — the exact same plastic the bottles are made from.

 The full ranking

 Here's how all 7 brands stacked up, ranked by fluorescence signal strength.
-Higher means more plastic detected:
+Higher means a stronger signal from particles consistent with plastic:

 Dasani came in worst at 143.
 Path came in lowest at 106.
 But even Path — the "cleanest" brand we tested — still showed a clear PET signal.

 There's no winner here.
-Just degrees of contamination.
+Just degrees of particle load.

 And look at this: Liquid Death (aluminum can) scored 141.
 Dasani (plastic bottle) scored 143.
 Virtually identical.
 The can didn't help.